 A Seneca workers’ compensation lawyer from Hammack Law Firm can help you figure out whether there may be an issue regarding the eligibility of your injuries.
 Medical issues can become incredibly complicated, and insurance companies do not always give out benefits without a fight.
 Contact Hammack Law Firm now at (864) 326-3333 for a free case review with our workers’ compensation team.
 We aim to provide empathetic care to everyone we serve, starting with the initial consultation.

-If your claim is accepted, you may be eligible to receive compensation for your lost wages and any medical treatment that is reasonably related to the injury that you suffered.
+If your claim is accepted, you may be eligible to receive compensation for your lost wages and any medical treatment reasonably related to the injury you suffered.

 In general, your benefits are calculated based on a percentage of your average weekly wages.
 The average is based on the four previous quarters before the injury took place.
 This can get complicated if you are not an hourly or salaried employee, work multiple jobs, received a raise recently, or have some other unique factor regarding your wages.

 The payments will typically continue until a doctor determines that you are able to return to work without any restrictions on your physical activity.
 In some cases, the doctor may release you on light duty status.
 You may be required to accept light work in order to continue receiving benefits.
 If the light work pays less than your normal wages, you may be entitled to receive additional payments to help make up some of the difference.

 If the insurance company stops your payments and you believe it is an error, you can file a form to challenge their decision and have the SCWCC determine whether you are still eligible for benefits.

 Hammack Law Firm Can Guide You Through the Workers’ Compensation Claims Process